 Make sure you always choose a sustainable travel company that leaves the place you’ve just visited better for others to enjoy as well.

 Certain holidaymakers ensure that each departure has an environmental donation built into the trip price.

 For example, Volcanoes Safaris uses a portion of each booked safari to support the local communities and conservation of Rwanda and Uganda’s apes.

 To Tom Marchant, the co-founder of Black Tomato, this concept is critical to supporting communities when they need it most.

 “I’m proud to see people choose to visit areas that have suffered recent hardship resulting in economic difficulties such as the wildfires in Sonoma, the earthquakes of Mexico, the water drought in Cape Town.
-These communities need travellers more than ever, and many of our clients are inspired to make further charitable donations after they visit.”
+These communities need travelers more than ever, and many of our clients are inspired to make further charitable donations after they visit.”

-To summarise, there are many ways you can help and support sustainable travel landscape and the bettering of our world.
+To summarise, there are many ways you can help and support a sustainable travel landscape and the bettering of our world.